bminer/node-blade/README.md

 #### Escaping Blade keywords

-Finally, you can start a tag name with a bashslash to escape Blade keywords.
+Finally, you can start a tag name with a backslash to escape Blade keywords.
 Normally, `include test` would include a file, but `\include test` renders as:

 ```xml